dynatrace-ace/monaco-self-paced-exercises/docs/content/03 Configuration Variables/index.md

 In our example, we want to turn RUM coverage percentage, represented in the configuration template by the field `costControlUserSessionPercentage`, in a variable called `rumPercentage`.

-1. To do so, in Gitea open the configuration template we identified earlier `dt-exercises/04_exercise_four/apps/shared/application.json`
+1. To do so, open the configuration template we identified earlier `apps/shared/application.json`

-2. On line 4, find the field `costControlUserSessionPercentage` and notice that the value is hardcoded as `10`:
+2. Find the field `costControlUserSessionPercentage` and notice that the value is hardcoded as `10`:

     ```json
     "costControlUserSessionPercentage": 10,